 Using Google Ads, you can create highly targeted adverts and push them to a segmented audience of your choosing.
 But whether you’re new to Google advertising, or a seasoned PPC expert, understanding the GCLID and its impact on your performance, is essential.

-The GCLID, or auto-tagging, is a default feature of Google Ads that takes out the work of tracking for advertisers.
+The GCLID, or auto-tagging, is a default feature of Google Ads that allows marketers to better track their paid campaigns.
 When the feature is turned on, Google adds the GCLID parameter to your URL every time a user clicks on your ads.

 Here’s how to enable GCLID, or auto-tagging on, in Google Ads: